nfandre/AWS-SAA-C02/README.md

 #### ECS Container instance
 It is EC2 instance running the ECS agent (manage hosts, container hosts,)
 - Two types of lounch type:
-  - serveless(Fargate): where it doesn't see any container instances and doens't managem them
+  - serverless(Fargate): where it doesn't see any container instances and doens't managem them
   - EC2 instances within your account: it is possible lounch manage, it has more operational control

 #### ECS Key Feature
-- Serveless with AWS Fargate: managed for you and fully scalable
+- Serverless with AWS Fargate: managed for you and fully scalable
 - Fully managed container orchestration: control plane is managed for you
 - Docker suport: run and manage docker containers with integration into the Docker compose CLI
 - Elastic Load Balancing integration -distribute traffic across containers using ALB or NLB